I'm an Associate Professor in the Department of Philosophy at Rhode Island College. [Curriculum Vitae]

-I'm currently at work on Philosophy of Film: A Contemporary Introduction (Routledge).
+I'm also hard at work on and introductory book: Philosophy of Film: A Contemporary Introduction (Routledge).
 The companion Web site is here: philosophyoffilm.com

 Chris Grau and I are currently co-editing The Oxford Handbook to the Philosophy of Love (OUP, forthcoming).
 It should be out soon.

 I've taught close to twenty different philosophy courses and several interdisciplinary humanities seminars: The Good Life, Philosophy of Love, Free Will, Bioethics, Political Philosophy, Philosophy of Religion, Environmental Ethics, Meta-ethics, Philosophy of Emotion, Moral Responsibility, Philosophy of Death, The Good Life, Philosophy of Film, and Philosophy of Love.